plutov/packagemain/15-google-cloud-functions-in-go/README.md

 The deployment may take few minutes.

 HTTP functions can be reached without an additional API gateway layer.
-Cloud Functions gives you an HTTPS URL.
+Cloud Functions give you an HTTPS URL.
 After the function is deployed, you can invoke the function by entering the URL into your browser.

 Output: